milonmaze/privacy-terms-observatory/developers.facebook.com/terms.md

 v. we determine in our sole discretion it is necessary to ensure proper remediation of any non-compliance revealed by an Audit.

 i.
-“Platform” means the set of APIs, SDKs, tools, plugins, code, technology, content, and services that enables others, including app developers and website operators, to develop functionality, retrieve data from Facebook and any other Facebook Products, or provide data to us.
+“Platform” means the set of APIs, SDKs, tools, plugins, code, technology, content, and services that enables others, including app developers and website operators, to develop functionality, retrieve data from Meta and any other Meta Products, or provide data to us.

 j.
 “Platform Data” means any information, data, or other content you obtain from us, through Platform or through your App, whether directly or indirectly and whether before, on, or after the date you agree to these Terms, including data anonymized, aggregated, or derived from such data.
 Platform Data includes app tokens, page tokens, access tokens, app secrets, and user tokens.